AppleBoiy/homie.kitchen/ROUTE.md

 ```

 ### POST `/menu`
-Create a new menu item (staff only).
+Create a new menu item (admin only).

 **Request Body:**
 ```json